 - Track your ROI on social media using URL tracking, Google and Facebook tools, and other methods.
 Don’t be afraid to ask where your customers heard of you, and keep track of your time and money investments.

 - Use social media at all points in the sales funnel, if you wish.
 It can be a powerful tool for generating and nurturing leads at all stages.

 - Tap into your customer advocates!
-Leads trust existing customers’ reviews and recommendations when they decide whether to make a purchase.
+Leads trust reviews and recommendations from existing customers when they decide whether to make a purchase.
 So, share reviews and testimonials on social media!
 Consider starting a referral program and leveraging social media, to keep even more recommendations rolling in.